camille-maarten/the-room-of-requirements-for-developers/manifests/developer-hub/README.md

 ## Theme
 Applying the theme should result in the following layout:
 ![The Hogwards theme applied on Developer Hub](images/hogwards_theme.png "Hogwards Theme for Developer Hub")

+**Pay attention:** when you take our file, do a manual merge of the app and techdocs configuration or do a full copy-paste, but then validate the secrets, tokens and URLs in the configuration, as they will not match with your cluster.